infected4098/SEMambapp/README.md

 ## Pretrained weights

-Pretrained weights will be released on Hugging Face (coming soon).
+Pretrained weights will be released on [HuggingFace](https://huggingface.co/yongjoonlee/semambapp/resolve/main/semambapp.pth).

 The released model was trained on VCTK and LibriTTS (~500 hours of speech combined).